anadrome/audiomodels/macos_install.md

 ## MMAudio installation

-MMAudio requires relaxing a few dependency relaxations and downgrading to a pre-1.x `huggingface_hub`.
+MMAudio requires relaxing a few dependencies and downgrading to a pre-1.x `huggingface_hub`.

 1. Clone the repository:
     ```bash